toddfoster/sharedprayers/README.md

 ### WIP

 ### URGENT

-- Warning on build
-- Updated theme changed text rendering: polish my fit with it (css, ¿config linebreaks?)
-- x The top-level menu disappeared with the updated theme!
-How to get it back?
+### TODO
+- warning in ods2sp
 - Combine offices/mp/first and office/mp/second
+- DRY references to POTUS, make easier to update (or find authoritative source!)
+- DRY references to ABp Canterbury, make easier to update
 - Update Palm Sunday to take account of liturgical year
-- Establish good generic liturgies
+- Psalms  page to access psalms individually

-### IDEAS
+### MAYBE/SOMEDAY
+- Updated theme changed text rendering: polish my fit with it (css, ¿config linebreaks?)
 - provide aliases to bcp/xxx to include by page number
 - provide he/rite1/ versions
 - provide he/eow/ versions

-### TODO
-- add tags to filenames created by ods2sp
-- update lff2json to remove accents from slugs
-- regenerate & re-import lff2018keys.csv into liturgy plans
-- Psalms  page to access psalms individually
-- ods2sp: only regenerate pages older than spreadsheet
-- DRY references to POTUS, make easier to update (or find authoritative source!)
-- DRY references to ABp Canterbury, make easier to update

-### MAYBE/SOMEDAY
 - (python) draw hymns from hymntracker spreadsheet automatically (or build json table with defaults?)
+- static site that doesn't need index updated monthly
 - (python) generate monthly home pages for the year; quick script to copy into index.html, and update archive/he-current.md to forward to the current week
 - (python) build json table of dates for each sunday/bcp holiday for 2000-2100 (automate dates in templates)
  - (python) Daily Office RCL: begin by just drawing down from https://www.commonprayeronline.org/api/daily_summary/en/2022-2-16.json